First Quantum Minerals

 Overview

-First Quantum Minerals is the dominant mining presence in Zambia and one of the decisive cargo counterparties for the corridor's planned Zambia extension.
-Through its Kansanshi and Sentinel operations in North-Western Province, First Quantum produces approximately 420,000 tonnes of copper annually — more than any other company in Zambia.
+First Quantum Minerals is a dominant mining presence in Zambia and one of the decisive cargo counterparties for the corridor's planned Zambia extension.
+Through its Kansanshi and Sentinel operations in North-Western Province, First Quantum produced 370,000 tonnes of copper in Zambia in 2025: 181,000 tonnes at Kansanshi and 189,000 tonnes at Sentinel.

 Corridor Connection